luzyrawr/programming-fundamentals/C#.md

 ## Inheritance

 A relationship between two classes that allows one to inherit code from the other.
-Also know as an "Is-A" relationship.
+Also known as an "Is-A" relationship.
 Example: A Car is a Vehicle.
 Allows code re-use and has polymorphic behaviour.

 ## Composition

+A relationship between two classes that allows one to contain the other.
+Also known as a "Has-a" relationship.
+Example: Car has an Engine.
+Allows code re-use, is flexible and it's used to design loose-coupling aplications.

 # C# Advanced Concepts